-Policy Goal 2.9 Juvenile court jurisdiction aligns with international human rights standards.
+Policy Goal 2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.

 Florida law does not provide age-appropriate juvenile court responses for all minors accused of engaging in juvenile or criminal conduct.
 While juvenile court jurisdiction extends to all minors under 18 years of age, Florida law does not establish a minimum age for jurisdictional purposes, permits direct file and transfers to criminal court for minors accused of certain offenses, and fails to require courts to consider the impact of trauma or past victimization in making discretionary transfer determinations.